FACULTY

 Tori is the Director of Behavioral Sciences and an Independently Licensed Marriage and Family Therapist.
 Her passion for psychology began in high school and led her to pursuing a BA in Psychology from San Diego State University and a MA in Clinical Psychology from Azusa Pacific University, San Diego Regional Campus.
 Tori has worked in various practice settings, supporting clients with mood disorders, psychosis, relationships, and overall well-being.
 Over time, she gained an interest and focus on well-being through stress reduction and education.
 She is particularly passionate about increasing well-being in the workplace which led her to OhioHealth.
 She enjoys painting, spending time with her cats, and is an avid Renaissance Festival fan.

-Dr. Torres received a bachelor’s degree in chemistry from Rice University in Houston, TX, with a minor in anthropology.
-She received her medical degree at Boston University School of Medicine in 2016 and completed her family medicine residency at UMass Chan Family Medicine Residency, in Worcester, MA, in 2019.
+Dr. Torres received her medical degree at Boston University School of Medicine in 2016 and completed her family medicine residency at UMass Chan Family Medicine Residency, in Worcester, MA, in 2019.
+She joined DHFM when she moved to Ohio in 2023.
 During her time in residency, she found a passion for medical education.
 Her medical interests include hospital medicine, women’s health, and LGTBQ+ care.
-In her free time, she enjoys spending time with her family, trying out new restaurants, reading, and exploring Columbus.
+In her free time, she enjoys spending time with her family, trying out new restaurants, reading/listening to audiobooks, and exploring Columbus (especially the Metro Parks).

 COMMUNITY PRECEPTORS